getbouncer/scan-ui-android/docs/customize.md

 ## Screen Elements

-Screen elements can be turned on and off when launching the CardScan flow.
+Screen elements can be turned on and off when launching the scan flow.
 The following options are available:

 * `Enter Card Manually` button which will close the scan window and notify the app that the user wishes to enter a card manually.
 * `Display Card Pan` will show the full number of the card as it is being scanned.
-* `Display CardScan Logo` will display the CardScan logo at the top of the screen.
+* `Display Logo` will display the CardScan logo at the top of the screen.
 * `Required Card Number` if provided, will only allow users to scan cards matching the specified number.

 Example: